mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } ApplicationMessage;
 ~~~~~

-The Group identifier and epoch allow a device to know which Group secrets
+The group identifier and epoch allow a device to know which group secrets
 should be used and from which Epoch secret to start computing other secrets
 and keys.
 The sender identifier is used to derive the member's
 Application secret chain from the initial group Application secret.